Skip to content

 How many counsellors are at camp?

-Typically we have 1 counsellor for every 10 children.
-Each camp has a Camp Leader, an Activity Coordinator and Camp Volunteer.
+Typically we have 1 instructor for every 12 children.
+Each camp also has a Lead Instructor and Camp Volunteers.

 Where do you find your counsellors?